BenOvermyer/amtgard-ork-4/README.md

 # O.R.K. - Online Record Keeper

+## Laravel and Changes from ORK 3

+This version of the ORK is built on top of [Laravel 5](https://www.laravel.com).

+The SOAP-based web services are still present, but the way they use the underlying code has changed completely.
+The entire ecosystem - APIs and site - is now PSR-4 compliant.

 ## Setting up for development

 This project uses [Vagrant](http://www.vagrantup.com) to build out a virtual development environment for you.
 Make sure you have it installed, and then just type the following command into your terminal from the project root: